D01110788/TwiitterWikidata/README.md

-# Part 3 Wikidata xml revision parsing
+# Part 3 Wikidata XML Revision Parsing

 1. Download python latest version for windows from here https://www.python.org/downloads/  for example click the yellow button 3.7.3
 2. When installing select the checkbox to add to path
-3. Select the custom option and then select the location item and add to c:python as the location (navigate to the location but create the folder python in c:/ first)
+3. Select the custom option and then select the location item and add to c:python as the location (navigate to the location but create the folder python in the c:/ directory first)
 4. Download pip by running the following from a dos prompt 'curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py'
 5. Once finished run the following from the same command prompt 'python get-pip.py'

-6. Navigate your dos prompt to C:/python/scripts and run 'pip install SPARQLWrapper'
+6. Navigate your DOS prompt to C:/python/scripts and run 'pip install SPARQLWrapper'

-7. Download visual studio code https://visualstudio.microsoft.com/vs/
+7. Assume that visual studio code https://visualstudio.microsoft.com/vs/ has already been installed and the project code has already been cloned and as outlined in Part 1 above.

-8. Create a new project folder on your cdrive   C:\CC\TwiitterWikidata and add the subfolders '\wikidata\parsewikidata'
+8. Open a DOS prompt within visual studio code and navigate to C:\CC\TwiitterWikidata\twitter\streamtwitter
-9. The project python file 'parsexml.py' is added to the project and this will parse the wikidata xml file containing the revision data
+9. The project python file 'parsexml.py' exists on the project and this will parse the wikidata xml file containing the revision data
 10. The parsed data is added to a new additional folder here 'data'
 11. Go to this site https://dumps.wikimedia.org/wikidatawiki/<wikidata dump date>/  (the selected date to download the wikidata dumps containing the wikidata metadata revision files)
         Download each wikidata dump xml files for parsing for example wikidatawiki-20190601-stub-meta-history1.xml.gz
-        Select each one and unzip to a location - u will get an xml file  E.G. c:/wikidata/ Now start visual studio code from your start menu On the console you will see add folder - navigate to C:\CC\TwiitterWikidata and open
+        Select each one and unzip to a location - u will get an xml file  E.G. c:/wikidata/ Now start visual studio code from your start menu On the console you will see add folder - navigate to C:\CC\TwiitterWikidata

 12. Ready to run the code
 13. To run the code select 'terminal - new terminal' on the top menus in visual studio code- this will open a cmd terminal at the bottom of the page